malimalimeow/Cope_With_Stress-Python-game/README.md

 ### Future Improvements:
 There are several possible future improvements for this project:
 - **Graphical User Interface (GUI):** Making the program GUI-based (instead of text-based) would make it more accessible and visually appealing.
-- **Data recording:** Generating a CSV file to record the user’s stress levels over time and visualize trends with charts.
+- **Data recording:** Storing the record of the user’s stress levels in SQL database, making it easier to filter, query, and analyse the results over time.
 - **More activities:** Adding new games, music playlists, or guided breathing/meditation exercises could be included to provide more variety.
 - **Expanded survey:** Increasing the number of questions could improve the accuracy and representativeness of the stress-level assessment.
 ---

 ### Credit:
 CS50P Final Project